Regardless of whether they exhilarate you or exhaust you, essay-based exams are the backbone of testing in some faculties.

 Don’t neglect studying the theory—what have your course readings been arguing?
 Do you agree or disagree with them?
 It’s okay to have opinions that differ from the readings, but make sure you can back your arguments up with evidence.

 Consider what the overall themes of the course have been—how do all the topics link together?
 How can you link case studies together with course themes and theory?

 Additionally, check out these tips if you're preparing for an English exam specifically!

-Once your preparation is done and you’re in the exam room, make sure you keep track of the time.
-If you have 2 hours to write 3 short essays, don’t spend 90 minutes perfecting your first essay only to realize you have half an hour to write the second and third.
+Once your preparation is done and you’re writing the exam itself, make sure you keep track of the time.
+If you have 2 hours to write 3 short essays, don’t spend 90 minutes perfecting your first essay only to realize you have half an hour to write both the second and third.

 Give yourself a few minutes at the beginning to read through the questions and plan your essays.
 Space out the essays so you have some time at the end as well—this gives you a bit of breathing room if you end up spending longer on a section or want to do some minor edits at the end.

 Commit to your thesis